“What’s ‘normal with dementia?” I asked my subscribers to tell me what they wanted to know, and that was the number one answer.

 Instead, your person will need the support of you breaking the task down into one step at a time (see the example here, toward the bottom).
 She may also benefit from you showing her what you mean rather than telling her.
 That’s normal with dementia.

-Having a great day.
+The ability to have a great day.

 People living with dementia are very much able to have a great day!
 Often, this is easier for them to do with your support.
 Having a great day–or half day, or hour, or moment–doesn’t mean they’re “faking it” about having dementia.